-1 Each year, TWC will review and update the list of qualified providers.
-Qualified providers that do not meet the minimum performance standards outlined in §800.503 will be placed on standards for two consecutive years will result in disqualification from the Program.
+Each year, TWC will review and update the list of qualified providers.
+Qualified providers that do not meet the minimum performance standards outlined in §800.503 will be placed on probation for the remainder of the calendar year.
+Failure to meet both minimum performance standards for two consecutive years will result in disqualification from the Program.